hpssjellis/google-should-make-tensorflowTinyJS/README.md

 #### 10
 ### Why Do we need the community and Google?
 (4 of 4)
-Advanced: compiling microcontroller code from the browser! <br><br>
+## Advanced: compiling microcontroller code from the browser! <br><br>

-It’s good to remember Atwood’s Law: any application that can be written in JavaScript will eventually be written in JavaScript.

 <table border=1> <col style="width:50%"><col style="width:50%"><tr><td>
+It’s good to remember Atwood’s Law: any application that can be written in JavaScript will eventually be written in JavaScript.<br><br>
 Do we even need a microcontroller IDE?
 Can the code be written from the browser client-side or an image be saved and flashed directly to the microcontroller?
+These are questions that may become more importent and easier to achieve over the next decade.

 </td><td>